Your Monthly Digital Marketing Report Format: Template and Walkthrough

 So, let’s dive in!

-Our digital marketing reports run on Google Data Studio.
+Our digital marketing reports run on Google Looker Studio.

-In 2019, our agency switched from our previous reporting software to Google Data Studio to create our paid media, organic, ecommerce and other monthly reports.
+In 2019, our agency switched from our previous reporting software to Google Looker Studio, formerly known as Data Studio, to create our paid media, organic, ecommerce and other monthly reports.

-To start building your own report from our template, you’ll need to sign into Google Data Studio, make a copy of our template, and connect your Google Analytics view and Google Search Console account as the data sources.
+To start building your own report from our template, you’ll need to sign into Looker Studio, make a copy of our digital report template and connect your Google Analytics view and Google Search Console account as the data sources.
 Your Google Analytics view should be the default data source, while your Google Search Console account will control the keyword data only.

 Let’s Look at This Digital Marketing Report Sample